Skip to main content

 Biographical Note

 George H. Proffit was born on September 4, 1807, in New Orleans, Louisiana.
 In 1828, he moved to Petersburg, Indiana, where he sold merchandise both there and in Portersville.
-After studying law, George was admitted to the Bar and practiced in Petersburg.
-At the time, he wrote this journal about the emigration of the Potawatomi Indians.
-In 1837, he was Assistant Agent for the Potawatomi Removal.
-Mr. Proffit was a Whig, who served in the Indiana House of Representatives as well as the United States Congress.
-President Tyler appointed him as Minister to Brazil, where he served from 1843-1844.
-He died in Louisville, Kentucky, on September 7, 1847.
+After studying law, Proffit was admitted to the bar and practiced in Petersburg.
+In 1837, he was assistant agent for the removal of the Potawatomi people from Indiana.
+Proffit was a Whig, who served in the Indiana House of Representatives, as well as the United States Congress.
+President Tyler appointed him as minister to Brazil, where he served from 1843 to 1844.
+George H. Proffit died in Louisville, Kentucky, on September 7, 1847.

 Extent